YoloNomy/YoloNomy.github.io/codes/cosmo/black-holes.md

 $R_{\mu \nu} - \frac{1}{2}R g_{\mu\nu}=\frac{8\pi G}{c^4}T_{\mu \nu}$

-The gravitational field around a spherical mass is given by the Schwarzchild metric.
+The gravitational field around a spherical mass is given by the Schwarzchild metric, discovered by Karl Schwarzchild in 1916, while he was fighting in the trenches of WWI.

 ### Black holes in the universe